Do you suck at sewing? Good, me too

 Finally, close up the gap by sewing along the rightmost vertical pencil line.

 Pro tip: DO NOT SEW OVER THE WIRE; make sure it is safely to the side of your sewing.
 Sometimes it is okay if you sew over the wire, but if your sewing machine needle happens to hit right *on* the wire then your needle will break and you’ll have to install a new needle and rethread the machine.
-I broke three needles trying out a design in which I sewed a pocket while the needle was inside before I realized I could just make most of the pocket first and put the needle in afterwards. (facepalm)
+I broke three needles trying out a design in which I sewed a pocket while the wire was inside before I realized I could just make most of the pocket first and put the wire in afterwards. (facepalm)

 Turn right-side out and add elastic